Anthony Hudson (soccer): Bahrain

 On March 21, 2012, Hudson was appointed manager of the Bahrain under-23 team.
 He was brought in to coach the national under-23 and Olympic team by Peter Taylor, national team coach of Bahrain senior team.
-Hudson led Bahrain under-23 to the final of the 2012 U23 Gulf Cup, eventually losing 2–0 to Saudi Arabia under-23.
+Hudson led Bahrain under-23 to the final of the 2012 GCC U-23 Championship, eventually losing 2–0 to Saudi Arabia under-23.
 Hudson then worked under Argentinian coach Gabriel Calderón after Taylor's sacking on October 17, 2012.
 Hudson signed a two-year extension as the Bahrain under-23 manager in June.

 On August 13, 2013, Hudson was appointed manager of Bahrain, succeeding Calderón.
 Hudson first took charge of Bahrain in a 2–1 friendly loss to Kuwait in September followed by wins over Malaysia and Yemen in November, which secured Bahrain qualification for the 2015 Asian Cup.
 Hudson was listed as a potential candidate as coach of Denmark in October.
-Hudson led the Bahrain U23 team to their first title at the U23 Gulf Cup of Nations, beating Saudi Arabia in the final.
+Hudson led the Bahrain U23 team to their first title at the 2013 GCC U-23 Championship, beating Saudi Arabia in the final.
 This was the first official gold medal the Bahrain U23 national team have won in their history.

 In January 2014, Hudson led Bahrain to a third-place finish at the 2014 WAFF Championship.
 After 0–0 draws against Oman and Iraq, Bahrain made the semi-finals of the tournament due to a drawing of lots.
 Bahrain lost their semifinal 1–0 to Jordan, and earned their third-place finish via a penalty shootout after 0–0 draw against Kuwait.
 In February 2014, Hudson signed a two-year contract extension as Bahrain manager.
 On July 27, 2014, Hudson resigned as manager of Bahrain.